mintapi/mintapi/README.md

 	  --use-chromedriver-on-path
 	  						Whether to use the chromedriver on PATH, instead of downloading a local copy.
-      --mfa-method {sms,email,soft-token}
+      --mfa-type {sms,email,soft-token}
-                            The MFA method to automate.
+                            The MFA type to automate.
       --mfa-token      The base32 encoded MFA token.
       --imap-account IMAP_ACCOUNT
       --imap-password IMAP_PASSWORD